awsdocs/aws-elemental-mediatailor-user-guide/doc_source/channel-assembly-alerts.md

 ------
 #### [ API ]

-To list alerts for a channel assembly resource, you need the use resource's [Amazon Resource Name \(ARN\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.
+To list alerts for a channel assembly resource, you need the resource's [Amazon Resource Name \(ARN\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.
 You can use the `DescribeResource` operation in the MediaTailor API to get the resource's ARN\.
 For example, use the `[DescribeChannel](https://docs.aws.amazon.com/mediatailor/latest/apireference/channel-channelname.html#channel-channelname-http-methods)` operation to get a specific channel's ARN\.

 Then use the [https://docs.aws.amazon.com/mediatailor/latest/apireference/alerts.html](https://docs.aws.amazon.com/mediatailor/latest/apireference/alerts.html) API to list the alerts for the resource\.